-In construction an accumulation of small errors can aggregate to create a large catastrophic error.
+In construction, an accumulation of small errors can aggregate to create a large catastrophic error.
 I once heard someone use the word “chasing” to describe this phenomenon.
-The way to avoid this was to measure total distance and subdivide rather than adding together smaller measurements.
+The way to avoid the problems was to measure total distance and subdivide rather than adding together smaller measurements.

 When you work in Lightroom or other post-processing applications, there are many different areas you can adjust color, for example: light balance, vibrance, saturation, the HSL/Color panel, and split tonality.
 For the braver, there are color curves, and even the basic calibration color adjustments.

 If you’ve worked with these a bit, you’ve probably experienced this chasing – think of chasing your tail.
 Here’s a way to visualize this: turn off one, or a few of your color or tone adjustments.
-If the results are garish, this probably means you’ve used some of your color adjustment to compensate for an overuse of one or more other other adjustments.
+If the results are garish, this probably means you’ve used a color or tonal adjustment to compensate for an overuse of one or more other adjustments.

-But most of the time when you see this happening, it’s a good idea to take a Lightroom snapshot, and begin reversing course.
+But often when you see this effect, it’s a good idea to take a Lightroom snapshot, and begin reversing course.

 Ideally, each control should create a small improvement in your overall color tonality.
 Turning any one control off, or zeroing it – should result in a small marginal difference.

-(In rare cases, two opposing adjustments might combine to achieve better results than if one were used – but I this is an exception rather than the rule.)
+(In rare cases, two opposing adjustments might combine to achieve better results than if one were used – but I this is an exception rather than a rule.)